nagasai9390/car-price-prediction/README.md

-# car-price-prediction
- "Linear regression model to predict car prices with EDA, outlier treatment, and model evaluation" 🏎️ Car Price Prediction using Linear Regression
+🏎️ Car Price Prediction using Linear Regression

 This project focuses on predicting car prices using a linear regression model.
 It involves a full data science pipeline — from data cleaning and exploratory analysis to model training, evaluation, and visualization.

 📁 Dataset